SeaFu/SANR-3D/README.md

 ## Optional: Generate Virtual Points with PENet

-If you want to regenerate the virtual point clouds, follow the upstream VirConv/PENet pipeline.
+If you want to regenerate the virtual point clouds, you can use the included PENet pipeline.

 Example: